Fire Proof Construction | Fire Protection

 - As far as possible, a flat roof should be encouraged.

 Fire-resisting properties of materials

-Some fire-resisting properties of these different materials generally used for construction objectives as under
+Some fire-resisting or Fire Proof properties of these different materials are generally used for construction objectives such as under Fire Protection

 - First-class bricks moulded of good clay vessels stand exposed to fire for a considerable length of time.